-- to support medical assistants, pharmaceutical staff and other persons under control of a health professional using a Health Professional Card (HPC) to get access to data on an electronic Health Card (eHC) and - to support trusted channel in interaction with other smart cards.
+- to support medical assistants, pharmaceutical staff and other persons under control of a health professional using a Health Professional Card (HPC) to get access to data on an electronic Health Card (eHC), - to support trusted channel in interaction with other smart cards and - to provide services as creation of digital signatures for documents and for TLS protocol, decryption and client-server authentication for the health institution.

 The TOE life cycle is described in terms of seven life cycle phases: Phase 1 "Smart Card Embedded Software Development", Phase 2 "IC Development", Phase 3 "IC Manufacturing and Testing", Phase 4 "IC Packaging and Testing", Phase 5 "Smart Card Product Finishing Process", Phase 6 "Smart Card Personalization" and Phase 7 "Smart Card End-usage".
-For the evaluation of the SMC-A the phases 1 up to 4 as defined in [6], Table 1 are part of the TOE development in the sense of the CC.
+For the evaluation of the SMC-B the phases 1 up to 4 as defined in [6], Table 1 are part of the TOE development in the sense of the CC.
 The phases 6 and 7 are part of the operational use in the sense of the CC.
 The phase 5 may be part of one of these CC phases or may be split between them depending on the specific model used by the TOE developer.
 The writer of the ST shall define the exact boundary.